Three Minute Thesis Presentation Resources

 Read the eligibility, rules, requirements, and evaluation criteria (see below) and apply them to your presentation.

 Studio K is a quick-record studio, designed so that any user can walk in and start recording a speech, demonstration or presentation within moments of arrival.
-Using the Kultura Capture software, videos are easy to make and save automatically to your MediaHub cloud service.
-You can bring a PowerPoint file which can display during the presentation.
+Using the Kaltura Capture software, videos are easy to make and save automatically to your MediaHub cloud service.
+You can bring the PowerPoint file which can display during the presentation.
 Studio K is located on the third floor of Watson Library and was developed in collaboration with KU IT.

 Reservations to use the studio can be made through their website.

 For students who will be recording on their own device